rkoroth/pcmd/README.md

 create a file called nodelist in the same directory with all your server names.
 (Assuming servers are configured with password less SSH)

-now simple run pcmd.py as below
+now simply run pcmd.py as below

 ./pcmd.py "cat /etc/resolv.conf"